saleor/saleor-storefront/README.md

 - Node.js 10.0+
 - A running instance of Saleor.

     To run the storefront, you have to set the `BACKEND_URL` environment to point to the Saleor instance.
-If you are running Saleor locally with its default settings, set it to: `http://localhost:8000/`.
+If you are running Saleor locally with the default settings, set `BACKEND_URL` to: `http://localhost:8000/`.

 ### Installing